didip/didip.github.io/markdown/posts/1434380433653410969-why-go-is-beating-the-averages.md

 Should Go community care about them?
 I don't think so.

 Go is quickly shaping the startup community.
-Here's the non exhaustive, and ever growing, list of companies that use Go: Bit.ly, Baidu, CloudFlare, DigitalOcean, Disqus, Dropbox, GitHub, Heroku, New York Times, Parse, Square, Twitch, Tumblr, Twitter, etc.
+Here's the non exhaustive, and ever growing, list of companies that use Go: Bit.ly, Baidu, CloudFlare, CoreOS, DigitalOcean, Disqus, Docker, Dropbox, GitHub, Heroku, New York Times, Parse, Square, Twitch, Tumblr, Twitter, etc.

 Soon enough, some of the nay-sayers will convert to Go anyway because they are following the job market.